jubairt/sales-order-etl-gcp-pipeline/README.md

 ## ✅ Conclusion

-This pipeline showcases how to implement an end-to-end **ETL workflow** using **Google Cloud services**.
+This pipeline showcases how to implement an end-to-end **ELT workflow** using **Google Cloud services**.
 It simulates real-world sales data, categorizes it efficiently, and presents insights in a business-ready dashboard.

-Whether you’re experimenting with cloud ETL tools or building production-grade analytics systems, this project highlights **best practices in data engineering** using GCP.
+Whether you’re experimenting with cloud ELT tools or building production-grade analytics systems, this project highlights **best practices in data engineering** using GCP.